synnaxlabs/synnax/docs/tech/rfc/0021-240711-evaluating-reliability.md

 One setback in operating in the aerospace industry and only hosting Synnax on prem is the inability to receive logs from crashes,errors of our software.
-Not having a single automated source for this information will become increasingly problematic, particularly when customers begin to outnumber of available engineers that can be mobilized forreal time support.
-Further, this limits are ability for early issue detection as issues that arise are only brought up at the customer's discretion.
+Not having a single automated source for this information will become increasingly problematic, particularly when customers begin to outnumber of available engineers.
+Further, these limits are ability for early issue detection as issues that arise are only brought up at thecustomer's discretion.
 While this already creates a delay between the failure event and our ability to diagnose it, it also means we do not have information on the customer's interperatation of such bugs.
-I believe it would be meaningful information to know what bugs caused the customer to notify us immediately and which ones they were not as concerned about.
+I believe it would be meaningful information to know what bugs caused the customer to notify us immediately and whic h ones they were not as concerned about.

 Further, while we can expose alot of bugs, there are a lot of patterns of use a customer may go through for their specific application that cause bugs via unique interactions between components;